SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

 \subsection{Evaluation Pipeline and Metrics}

-To evaluate a specific Agentization Method, we perform a comprehensive three-stage assessment covering both the process of agent creation and the quality of the resulting agents.
+To evaluate generated software agents, we perform a comprehensive three-stage assessment covering both the software agent generation process and the quality of generated software agents.

-\paragraph{Stage 1: Agentization Process Assessment.} We first measure the success rate and cost of transforming raw repositories into A2A agents. \begin{itemize} \item Agentization Success (Pass@k): We evaluate success based on the deployment verification.
-An attempt is considered successful if and only if the deployed agent's \texttt{AgentCard} is retrievable via the A2A endpoint and passes strict schema validation (i.e., contains valid, non-empty \texttt{tools} definitions). \item Agentization Cost: We record the resource overhead of the agentization lifecycle, specifically reporting Token Consumption per repository. \end{itemize}
+\paragraph{Stage 1: Software Agent Generation Process Assessment.} We first measure the success rate and cost of transforming original software into autonomous software agents. \begin{itemize} \item Software Agent Generation Success (Pass@k): An attempt is considered successful only when the deployed agent's Agent Card is retrievable from the A2A endpoint and passes strict schema validation, including valid, non-empty tool definitions. \item Software Agent Generation Cost: We record the resource overhead of the \ourtask{} process, specifically reporting Token Consumption per repository. \end{itemize}

-\paragraph{Stage 2: Capability Inheritance Assessment (Single-Agent).} This stage validates whether the functional value of the repository is effectively activated and execution-ready.
+\paragraph{Stage 2: Capability Inheritance Assessment (Single-Agent).} This stage validates whether the functional value of the repository is effectively activated and ready for execution.

-We assess this through one metric: \begin{itemize} \item Execution Success Rate (SR): We deploy the Subject Agent into a sandbox to solve Single-Repo Tasks, which require invoking specific tools defined in the AgentCard.
-We report the Execution Success Rate (SR), verified by an LLM-Judge comparing the agent's interaction trajectory against the ground truth trajectory. \end{itemize}
+We assess this through one metric: \begin{itemize} \item Execution Success Rate (SR): We deploy the Software Agent into a sandbox to solve single-repo tasks, which require invoking specific tools defined in the Agent Card. \end{itemize}

 \paragraph{Stage 3: Collaborative Execution Assessment (Multi-Agent).}